Learning Representations by Humans, for Humans: Experimental Results

-Whereas professional decision-makers are inclined to exercise their own judgment and deviate from machine advice \cite{stevenson2019algorithmic, de2020case}, mTurkers are non-experts and are likely to follow machine predictions \cite{lai2018human,yin2019understanding}.\footnote{We only know of Turk experiments in which good human performance from algorithmic advice can be attributed to humans accepting the advice of accurate machine predictions~\cite[e.g.]{lai2020harnessing}.} For this reason, the goal of the experiment is {\em not to demonstrate performance superiority over purely predictive advice}, nor to show that mTurkers can become expert loan officers.
-Rather, the goal is to show that abstract representations can convey predictive advice in a way that requires users to deliberate to make a decision, and to explore whether humans use learned representations differently than they use machine predictions in making decisions.
-In Appendix \ref{sec:opt} we further discuss the unique challenges encountered when training with mTurkers in the loop.
+\paragraph{Goals, Expectations, and Limitations.} Whereas professional decision-makers are inclined to exercise their own judgment and deviate from machine advice \cite{stevenson2019algorithmic, de2020case}, mTurkers are non-experts and are likely to follow machine predictions \cite{lai2019human,yin2019understanding}.\footnote{We only know of Turk experiments where good human performance from algorithmic advice can be attributed to humans accepting the advice of accurate predictions~\cite{lai2020harnessing}.} For this reason, the goal of the experiment is {\em not to demonstrate performance superiority over purely predictive advice}, nor to show that mTurkers can become expert loan officers.
+Rather, the goal is to show that abstract representations can convey predictive advice in a way that requires users to deliberate, and to explore whether humans use learned representations differently than they use machine predictions in making decisions.
+In Appendix \ref{sec:opt} we further discuss unique challenges encountered when training with mTurkers in the loop.